Skip to content

 Visiting Nymans with your dog

 Whatever the weather you can enjoy winding paths and wide avenues with colourful views across the woodland or towards the South Downs.
-Until 31 January 2024 (inclusive) dogs are welcome in the garden between 1.30pm and 4pm.
+Bring your dog to Nymans between 1.30pm and 4pm from 1 November 2024 until 31 January 2025 (inclusive).
 When visiting the woods, please keep dogs on leads and stay on paths to protect nesting birds.
 Nymans is a one pawprint rated place.

 Gardens and parks